Budapestby VisitCity Guides

 Key phrases for enjoying Budapest's incredible food and drink scene

 Hungarian numbers follow logical patterns that make shopping and dining much easier.
-Learning numbers one through ten provides the foundation for understanding prices, quantities, and basic information throughout your Budapest adventure.
+Learning numbers one through ten gives you the foundation for understanding prices, quantities, and basic information throughout your Budapest trip.

 Market stall display showing Hungarian prices written on blackboards above fresh produce